alecramsay/pg/docs/_pages/background.markdown

 ## Plan

-My plan mirrored my hypotheses:
+Alec's plan mirrored his hypotheses:

 1. First, develop an automated method for generating baseline districts &#8212;
-    Justin Levitt keyed me into the idea that baseline districts are maximally population compact (vs. geometrically compact), based on physics concept of moment of inertia.
-Some searching led me to Andrew Spann, Dan Gulotta, Daniel Kane\'s work on the latter.
+    Justin Levitt had keyed him into the idea that baseline districts are maximally population compact (vs. geometrically compact), based on physics concept of moment of inertia.
+Some searching led him to Andrew Spann, Dan Gulotta, Daniel Kane\'s work on the latter.
 Daniel Gulotta wrote a C++ implementation of their heuristic approach to support their paper \"Electoral Redistricting with Moment of Inertia and Diminishing Halves Models\" at MCM 07.
-My plan was to reimplement it in Python.
+His plan was to reimplement it in Python.

-2. Then compare each notable & official map to the baseline map for the state &#8212; Given the number of maps involved (222), I planned to develop a pipeline of tools to automate as much of the workflow as possible to produce the tabular and visual artifacts for this web site.
+2. Then compare each notable & official map to the baseline map for the state &#8212; Given the number of maps involved (222), heplanned to develop a pipeline of tools to automate as much of the workflow as possible to produce the tabular and visual artifacts for this web site.